Rahr West Art Museum: Rooms

 A wing was added to the house in 1975 to hold exhibits.
 The wing was paid for with donations from John and Ruth West and the Rahr Foundation.
 Another wing was added in 1986 to display and store a permanent collection of American art donated by the Wests.

-The museum's permanent collection holds pieces by Georgia O'Keeffe, Andy Warhol, Picasso, Isidore Bonheur, Eyvind Earle, and Milton Avery.
+The museum's permanent collection holds pieces by Georgia O'Keeffe, Andy Warhol, Picasso, Isidore Bonheur, Eyvind Earle, Milton Avery and Myron Barlow.
 The Courtyard Garden, located just inside the museum entrance, was established in 1975 by Mrs. John West and the Manitowoc Garden Club.
 It contains a bronze sculpture Waiting by Bruno Lucchesi in Wisconsin shrubs and trees.
 The Ruth West Gallery, the largest exhibition space, is used for around 10 exhibitions per year.
 It sometimes host lectures and recitals.
 The John West Gallery has exhibitions that changes every four to six weeks.
 It is sometimes used to display art of the museum's collection.

-Ruth West in the winter of 1974 began a community art activity for a week, the "Art of Tablesettings", featuring displays of wall art over uniquely themed tables, chairs, dishware and flatware.
-Drawing from a pool of registrations, eventually over thirty displays are arranged in the two 1975 gallery's west of the mansion, during the six weeks.